andrey-mokhov/graphql-php/docs/en/spiral/abstract-input-object-type.md

 }
 ```

-When implementing a GraphQL input object type using the abstract class `AbstractInputObjectType`
+When implementing a GraphQL Input Object Type using the abstract class `AbstractInputObjectType`
 you need to define the values ​​of the following properties:

 <table>